 While some of the distributors own their own logistics some do not as it would be difficult for them to maintain the fleet of vehicles as the production has come down from lockdown and in turn has disrupted the distribution chain as well.

-COVID-19 Vaccine and the reduced COVID-19 cases had given a ray of hope to the industries.
-If country witness second wave of pandemic, it will impact the profits for the distributors and retailers.
-Distributors could consider few points that might help in the remodeling the distribution module for an effective business during the second wave.
+COVID-19 Vaccine and the reduced COVID-19 cases had given a ray of hope to industries.
+If the country witnesses a second wave of the pandemic, it will impact the profits of the distributors and retailers.
+Distributors could consider a few points that might help in remodelling the distribution module for an effective business during the second wave.

 Omni channel strategy that has been picking up in the last few years is said to have a better reach to the customers.
-Distributors with beter e-commerce platform stand a better chance in attracting customers and weathering the crisis.
+Distributors with better e-commerce platforms stand a better chance of attracting customers and weathering the crisis.
 During the lockdown majority of the customers preferred online interaction rather than a sales representative interaction.
 Amazon is one such example where it doubled its profit during the lockdown.

-Mean while Distributors and channel partners can discuss their challenges with the manufacturers for possible early plan of product delivery and filling the inventory.
-At the same time, retailers can consider bringing in new offers to lure the customers to sell the products.
-After all, mattress is one such product where, consumers are using it as their workspace during WFH.
+Meanwhile, Distributors and channel partners can discuss their challenges with the manufacturers for a possible early plan of product delivery and filling the inventory.
+At the same time, retailers can consider bringing in new offers to lure customers to sell the products.
+After all, the mattress is one such product that consumers are using as their workspace during WFH.